-&lt;sup>5 For Euro 3 and on, the emission approval test procedure was slightly changed.
+5 For Euro 3 and on, the emission approval test procedure was slightly changed.
 The 40 s engine warm up phase before start of the urban driving cycle was removed.

-For the new Euro 6c vehicles it has been decided that emission measurements must also be made with portable emission measurement systems (PEMS) during real traffic driving conditions with random acceleration and deceleration patterns.
-During the new Real Driving Emission (RDE) test procedure the emissions of NOx are not allowed to exceed the existing (NEDC based) emission limits by more than 110 % by January 2017 for all new car models and by January 2019 for all new cars.
-From January 2020 the NOx emission not-to-exceed levels are adjusted downwards to 50 % for all new car models and by January 2021 for all new cars.
+For the new Euro 6 vehicles it has been decided that emission measurements must also be made with portable emission measurement systems (PEMS) during real traffic driving conditions with random acceleration and deceleration patterns.
+During the new Real Driving Emission (RDE) test procedure in a temporary phase, the emissions of NO_x are not allowed to exceed the NEDC based Euro 6 emission limits by more than 110 % by 1/9 2017 for all new car models and by 1/9 2019 for all new cars (Euro 6d-TEMP).
+From 1/1 2020 in the final phase, the NO_x emission not-to-exceed levels are adjusted downwards to 50 % for all new car models and by 1/1 2021 for all new cars (Euro 6d).
 Implementation dates for vans are one year later.

-In the road transport emission model, compromise dates for enter into service of the Euro 6c technology are set to 1/9 2018 and 1/9 2019, for diesel cars and vans, respectively.
-For "Euro 6c+", the enter into service dates are set to 1/1 2021 and 1/1 2022 for cars and vans, respectively.
+In the road transport emission model, compromise dates for enter into service of the Euro 6d-TEMP technology are set to 1/9 2018 and 1/9 2019, for diesel cars and vans, respectively.
+For Euro 6d, the enter into service dates are set to 1/1 2021 and 1/1 2022 for cars and vans, respectively. (pers. comm.
+Katja Asmussen, Danish EPA, 2018).